stephentech/3d-Modeler/Readme.md

 3D Modeler: A project I wrote as part of my college curriculum.
 -----------
-This is a 3D modeling tool that lets users create models from primitive shapes and apply basic transformations.
-It also features raytracing and texturing capabilities, all powered by the DirectX9 API
+This is a 3D modeling tool that lets users create models from primitive shapes and apply transformations (translation, rotation, scaling).
+It also features raytracing and texturing capabilities, all powered by the DirectX9 API.

 How to use